scottgriv/PRG-Personal-Repository-Guidelines/guidelines/brand_guidelines.md

 ## Diagrams

 - Diagrams are a great way to visualize your project's architecture and design.
-- Diagrams are not required for any project, but are encouraged for Gold tier projects.
+- Diagrams are not required for any project, but are encouraged for Platinum/Gold tier projects.
 - I personally like to use UML diagrams for my project, specifically PlantUML.
     - PlantUML is a free open-source tool that allows you to create UML diagrams using a simple text-based language.
     - You can read more about PlantUML [here](https://plantuml.com/).

 ## Medium Articles & Other Social Media

-- Again, articles or blog posts are not required for any project, but are encouraged for Gold tier projects.
+- Again, articles or blog posts are not required for any project, but are encouraged for Platinum/Gold tier projects.
 - I personally like to post my project on X and LinkedIn (under projects).
     - This is where the social banners come in handy.
 - I also like to write a brief article on Medium about my project.